niloofar-jebelli/nbagher.github.io/_pages/cv.md

 Bagheri-Jebelli, N. Kennedy, W.G., “Social Network Analysis of Gobekli Tepe: Belief Propagation in 10th Millennium BC”, International Conference on Social Computing, Behavioral-Cultural Modeling, and Prediction and Behavior Representation in Modeling and Simulation, Washington, D.C., USA, 2020.
-Submitted.

 Bagheri-Jebelli, N., Crooks, A.T. and Kennedy, W.G., “Capturing the Effects of Gentrification on Property Values: An Agent-Based Modeling Approach”, The Computational Social Science Society of Americas Conference, Santa Fe, NM, USA, 2019.
-Published.

 Tulk, S., Bagheri Jebelli, N., Kennedy, W. G., “Modeling the Impact of Fake News on Citizens”.
 Proceedings of the 16th Annual Meeting of the International Conference on Cognitive Modelling (pp. 187- 192), Madison, USA: University of Wisconsin, 2018.
-Published.

 * Abstracts

 Bagheri Jebelli, N., Cioffi-Revilla, C., “A Computational Approach to Initial Social Complexity: Gobekli Tepe and Neolithic Polities in Urfa Region, Upper Mesopotamia, Tenth Millennium BC”, Society for American Archaeology, Washington DC, April, 2018.
-Accepted.

 Talks